 Cancellation Policy: Cancellation prior to June 18 will result in a $50 cancellation fee.
 After June 18, 2017, no refunds will be issued.

-Summer Studio: Design Thinking has secured affordable hotel lodging, including breakfast, for participants at special reduced rates at Hilton Double Tree and Holiday Inn close to UTD and DART transit, with free shuttle service, convenient food, and amenities.
+Summer Studio Design Thinking has secured affordable hotel lodging, including breakfast, for participants at special reduced rates at the Hilton Double Tree and Holiday Inn close to UTD and DART transit, with free shuttle service to and from the UTD campus, convenient food & amenities.